jameskarr/Astrohub/README.md

 ## How It's Made:
 **Tech used:** HTML, CSS, Javascript

-Designed to be an educational resource for astronomy.
-This application integrates data directly from a NASA API and displays beautiful images of the known universe with information about the cosmic event.
+An educational resource that integrates data directly from NASA APIs every day.
+This app has an interactive and visually stimulating interface that brings the forefront of outer space directly to the user.